Salesforce Gantt Charts – How to Visualize and Share Your Data

 They created this Gantt chart in Visor to give account managers real-time visibility of onboarding and implementation projects:

-They also created this table view in Visor to get a more detailed view, without having to fire off emails and messages, or go into Asana themselves:
+They also created this Table view in Visor to get a more detailed view, without having to fire off emails and messages, or go into Asana themselves:

 I’ve also seen users create views in Visor that combine Jira and Salesforce data to:

-• Prioritize feature requests (Jira data) based on customer ARR (Salesforce data)
+- Prioritize feature requests (Jira data) based on customer ARR (Salesforce data)

-• Enable account managers to track bug-fixes and deployments
+- Enable account managers to track bug-fixes and deployments

-• Align delivered features (Jira) with upgrade opportunities (Salesforce)
+- Align delivered features (Jira) with upgrade opportunities (Salesforce)

-• Analyze resources used (Jira) and opportunities/retention (Salesforce)
+- Analyze resources used (Jira) and opportunities/retention (Salesforce)

 If you want to do this too, or you are thinking up other ways where combining Salesforce and Jira data would be valuable, then try Visor for free and see what you can create for your team.

-Creating a Salesforce Gantt Chart in Visor – Step by Step Guide
+Creating a Salesforce Gantt Chart in Visor – Step-by-Step Guide

-One: During the Visor setup, or via the ‘Connections’ dropdown menu in Visor, click the plus icon and select Salesforce from the integrations menu:
+Step 1: During the Visor setup, or via the ‘Connections’ dropdown menu in Visor, click the plus icon and select Salesforce from the integrations menu:

-Three: Select the fields you want to connect to from the Salesforce Record.
+Step 3: Select the fields you want to connect to from the Salesforce Record.
 In the example below I’ve selected ‘Case’ (support cases) as the Record Type, so I can pick from fields (including custom fields) on the Case record type.
 You can also Select All fields if desired.

-Four: Use our easy SOQL filter to target the records you want to import.
+Step 4: Use our easy SOQL filter to target the records you want to import.
 More on SOQL.
 In the example below I’m filtering to only import those support cases where the Priority is High.

 Here’s another example where I’m filtering to only import Cases where the Status is New:

-Five: Let the importer will then do the work for you:
+Step 5: Let the importer will then do the work for you:

-Six: Click the ‘New View’ button, select Gantt, and name your Gantt chart:
+Step 6: Click the ‘New View’ button, select Gantt, and name your Gantt chart:

-Seven: Select the Start and End Date fields.
+Step 7: Select the Start and End Date fields.
 Here I’m using Created Date and Closed Date (expected or Actual).
 Then select the Levels you want to show (relevant for subtasks/tasks) and Zoom period (e.g. days, weeks, months, quarters).

 Then click Finish Setup.

-Eight: You can now add any fields you want to show on the Gantt chart.
+Step 8: You can now add any fields you want to show on the Gantt chart.
 Change the layout, select the primary field, and hide fields you don’t want to display.

-Nine: You can then make your Gantt come to life by adding some custom formatting that leverages Gantt chart color coding to communicate important details visually.
+Step 9: You can then make your Gantt come to life by adding some custom formatting that leverages Gantt chart color coding to communicate important details visually.

 Hey presto, here’s my Gantt chart, color coded according to Case Status: